thanetpooh/yor-hai/README.md

-## Developed a scalable URL shortener service with high-performance URL redirection and efficient data handling.
+## Web application scalable URL shortener service with high-performance URL redirection and efficient data handling.
 Designed RESTful APIs for generating and resolving short URLs with Redis-powered caching to optimize response time and scalability.

 ## Tech Stack: